raulaltosaar/raul.earth/_pages/projects.md

 <h2>A Very Real Looper<span class="arrow">→</span></h2>

 <h3>A custom musical interface that enables virtual sounds to be placed anywhere in physical space.
-Music can then performed by touching objects and jumping around wildly.</h3>
+Music is then performed by touching objects and jumping around wildly.</h3>
 </a>

 </div>